 Techniques

-Chess players build a repertoire — openings, tactical patterns (forks, pins, skewers, discovered attacks), endgame studies.
-Most of it learned from other players, none of it secret.
+Mental models tell you where to push.
+Techniques are the phrases that do the pushing.
+Chess players build a repertoire — openings, tactics, endgame studies, most of it learned from other players and none of it secret.
 The same vocabulary is forming for prompting.
 Here are some moves worth adding to yours.

 Before you start